 Family and friends are willing to help you in any way possible, so accept offers of support.
 They can help with shopping or run some errands for you.
 It is not a sign of weakness to ask for help.

 “While undergoing treatments, there are many new things that are added to your plate.
-Take any help you can get from family and friends during this time,” Fitzgerald said.
+Be open and honest with family and friends about what would really help you: food delivery, meal prep, cleaning,” Fitzgerald said.

 9. Food may not taste the same